marburg-open-courseware/publication-quality-graphics/_main.utf8.md

 2. The order in which panel functions are supplied does matter.
 This means that the first panel function will be evaluated (and drawn) first, then the second, then the third and so on.
 Hence, if we were to plot the points of our plot on top of everything else, we would need to provide the ```panel.xyplot()``` function as the last of the panel functions.

 Right, so now we have seen how to use panel functions to calculate and draw things specific to each panel.
-One thing I really dislike about **lattice** is the default graphical parameter settings, in particular colors.
+One thing that you might dislike about **lattice** is the default graphical parameter settings, in particular colors.
 However, changing these is rather straightforward.
 We can easily create our own themes by replacing the default values for each of the graphical parameters individually and saving these as our own themes.
 The function that lets us access the default (or already modified) graphical parameter settings is called ```trellis.par.get()```.
 By assigning this to a new object, we can modify every entry of the default settings to our liking (remember ```str()``` provides a 'road map' for accessing individual bits of an object).

 ```r